Cox vs. CenturyLink Internet Review 2021

 Cox vs. CenturyLink: Data caps

 Both Cox and CenturyLink give you a slap on the hand if you use close to 1 TB of data each month.

 But Cox’s data cap recently got a boost up to 1.2 TB.
 So if every little MB and GB of data counts for you, Cox has the upper hand when it comes to data.

 Both CenturyLink and Cox fall below the average ISP customer service score.

 We won’t beat around the bush: ISPs have a bad rep when it comes to customer service.
 Sadly, Cox and CenturyLink are no different.

-Both Cox and CenturyLink improved by one point in 2019, but sadly these two ISPs still fall below the internet industry average score of 62 out of 100 on the latest American Customer Satisfaction Index (ACSI) report.2
+Both Cox and CenturyLink improved their customer service scores in the past year, but sadly these two ISPs still fall below the internet industry average score of 65 out of 100 on the latest American Customer Satisfaction Index (ACSI) report.2

 We hope CenturyLink and Cox continue to improve their customer service.
 After all, happy customers, happy life.
 (Wait, that doesn’t rhyme . . . )